spacetelescope/jdaviz/docs/cubeviz/import_data.rst

     cubeviz.load_data("/path/to/data/file.fits")
     cubeviz.show()

-Spectrum1D (from file)
+Spectrum (from file)
 ----------------------

-For cases where the built-in parser is unable to understand your file format, you can try the `~specutils.Spectrum1D` parser directly and then pass the object to the :py:meth:`~jdaviz.core.helpers.ConfigHelper.load_data` method:
+For cases where the built-in parser is unable to understand your file format, you can try the `~specutils.Spectrum` parser directly and then pass the object to the :py:meth:`~jdaviz.core.helpers.ConfigHelper.load_data` method:

 .. code-block:: python

-    from specutils import Spectrum1D
+    from specutils import Spectrum
     from jdaviz import Cubeviz
-    spec3d = Spectrum1D.read("/path/to/data/file.fits")
+    spec3d = Spectrum.read("/path/to/data/file.fits")
     cubeviz = Cubeviz()
     cubeviz.load_data(spec3d, data_label='My Cube')
     cubeviz.show()

-Spectrum1D (from array)
+Spectrum (from array)
 -----------------------

-You can create your own :class:`~specutils.Spectrum1D` object by hand to load into Cubeviz:
+You can create your own :class:`~specutils.Spectrum` object by hand to load into Cubeviz:

 .. code-block:: python

     import numpy as np
     from astropy import units as u
     from astropy.wcs import WCS
-    from specutils import Spectrum1D
+    from specutils import Spectrum
     from jdaviz import Cubeviz

     flux = np.arange(16).reshape((2, 2, 4)) * u.Jy